Jaboka

 The town derived its name from the people who lived in the area 70 to 80 years prior, who were referred to as "Jaboka."
 It boasts two historic buildings constructed in the early 20th century and has a population of approximately 60,000.

-Jaboka is inhabited by a diverse population, including Jutt, Raos, Ranas, Arain, Wattos, and Kharals castes.
+Jaboka is inhabited by a diverse population, including the Jat, Rao, Rana, Arain, Watto,Rai,and Kharal castes.
 There are four government schools in the town, two for boys and two for girls.
 Additionally, there is a Baharia Foundation College (BFC), established on 15 April 2013, and the Shaheen-e-Millat Model Secondary School, a private school affiliated with the Punjab Education Foundation (PEF), founded in 1994.